 This article will go over some of the main reasons why seniors invested in a food truck business in 2019, and why this movement is projected to continue growing over the next decade.

-Seniors are always advised to avoid high risks when it comes to starting a business, and since the only big ticket item is the food truck cost itself, this option poses low risk in a culture obsessed with mobile cuisine.
+Seniors are always advised to avoid high risks when it comes to starting a business, and since the only big-ticket item is the food truck cost itself, this option poses a low risk in a culture obsessed with mobile cuisine.

 Last year the average food truck grossed more than $300K.
 When starting with a new custom food truck designed to work for your business model, the financial gains can be highly profitable.
-This is one of the most attractive benefits that draws retired people to buying a food truck–you are already set to make a return on the initial start up cost in the first year, plus make a six figure income.
+This is one of the most attractive benefits that draw retired people to buying a food truck–you are already set to make a return on the initial start-up cost in the first year, plus make a six-figure income.
 Most people in full-time jobs with professional degrees don’t even make this kind of money.

 Getting Involved in the Community

 Buying a food truck is a great move for seniors because the business itself keeps them connected to their community.
 Food truck customers are very loyal, and when one serves up family recipes, food with a story, or the menu plays directly into reflecting a community, customers love it and the business.
 The food truck business allows retired people to get out every day (or on the days of their choice), and work in various specific areas.
 On certain days a food truck can operate outside the courthouse, and on other days by a school.
 On the weekend retired people can sell by the beach, and during the rush hour lunch period food trucks can operate downtown or by tech and industrial office buildings.
 Not only does a food truck business allow retired people the freedom to work with certain types of customers, but they can move freely through the community and serve any niche customer groups of their choice.